cozy/cozy-doctypes/docs/io.cozy.banners.md

 ### Contract vectors

-[`fixtures/io.cozy.banners.json`](../fixtures/io.cozy.banners.json) holds the cases every client is expected to reproduce: ordering and its tie-break, the validity window bounds, dismissal, the fallbacks for an unknown severity or surface, the call to action scheme check, and the version filter.
+[`fixtures/io.cozy.banners.json`](../fixtures/io.cozy.banners.json) holds the cases every client is expected to reproduce: ordering and its tie-break, the validity window bounds, dismissal, the fallbacks for an unknown severity or surface, the call to action scheme check, a secondary call to action, and the version filter.
 Each case gives `input` documents and the `expected` list a client displays, so two implementations can be checked against the same data rather than against each other.

 ### Example